List of Ashes series: History

 Although the first Test series played between England and Australia was in the 1876–77 season, the Ashes originated from the solitary Test which the two nations contested in 1882.
 England lost the match, played at The Oval, and a mock obituary was posted in The Sporting Times, declaring the death of English cricket.
 It stated that: "The body will be cremated and the ashes taken to Australia."
 Ivo Bligh adopted the term and, as captain of the English party that travelled to Australia the following winter, promised to bring the "Ashes" home.

-After its loss to Australia in 1882, England won the next eight series between the two sides, during which time it lost only four of the 22 Tests.
-Australia won an Ashes series for the first time in 1891–92, when it beat England 2–1.
+After their loss to Australia in 1882, England won the next eight series between the two sides, during which time they lost only four of the 22 Tests.
+Australia won an Ashes series for the first time in 1891–92, when they beat England 2–1.
 The 1932–33 tour was known as the "Bodyline series" as, in response to the talented Australian batsman Don Bradman, England developed a tactic of bowling quickly at the body of the batsmen with most of the fielders placed in a close ring on the leg side.
 England won the series, but the tactic prompted changes to the laws of cricket, and the Australians, buoyed by the batting of Bradman, regained the Ashes during the next series and then held them for six series, spanning nineteen years.
 It was during this period that the Australians travelled to England in 1948, and remained unbeaten during the whole tour, gaining the nickname of "The Invincibles".
 In addition to winning the five match Test series 4–0, Australia won or drew all of its 29 other matches against county and representative sides.

-Since 1882, only one series has been played between the two sides that was not deemed an Ashes series, that being the 3 Test Cricket series in the Australian summer of 1979–80, won by Australia 3–0.
-This was the first Australian home Test series with a unified team after two summers of World Series Cricket and was not deemed an ashes series as England had retained the Ashes 5–1 on Australian soil 12 months earlier.
-On three other occasions, a one-off commemorative Test Match was played in which the Ashes were not at stake, which were the 1977 Melbourne Centenary Test, the 1980 Lords Centenary Test and the 1988 Bicentennial Test played at the SCG in January 1988.
+Since 1882, only one series has been played between the two sides that was not deemed an Ashes series, that being the three Test series in the Australian summer of 1979–80, won by Australia 3–0.
+This was the first Australian home Test series with a unified team after two summers of World Series Cricket and was not deemed an Ashes series as England had retained the Ashes 5–1 on Australian soil 12 months earlier.
+On three other occasions, a one-off commemorative Test match was played in which the Ashes were not at stake, which were the 1977 Melbourne Centenary Test, the 1980 Lords Centenary Test and the 1988 Bicentennial Test played at the Sydney Cricket Ground in January 1988.